Italian expression of the day: 'Estate di San Martino'

 A spell of sunny, spring-like weather in November isn't all that unusual in Italy.

 In fact, it has a name.
-We're talking about l'estate di San Martino, 'St Martin's summer', which to be precise falls on November 11th.
+We're talking about l'estate di San Martino, 'St Martin's summer', named for the saint whose day falls on November 11th.

 Catholic lore tells us that back when St Martin was plain old Martin, a soldier serving in the Roman army, he met a beggar shivering from the cold.
 He cut his own thick cloak in two with his sword and handed half to the freezing man.